 Ovidiu Brazdau – Research Director

 Hello!
-Since 2005, my research is focused on developing the Consciousness Quotient Inventory (CQ-i) and introducing the conscious experience as a research variable in psychological assessment.
+My research is focused on developing the Consciousness Quotient Inventory (CQ-i) and introducing the conscious experience as a research variable in psychological assessment.
 This process took some years, while trying to ascertain a way to identify and scientifically measure the “awakeness skills”.
 The first version of the CQ-i was developed through 14 studies on a population of 6,800 individuals.
 It was first released in 2008, and presented next year at the Toward a Science of Consciousness conference.
 Since then, it has been updated many times in order to become a very reliable assessment instrument.

 In 2016 I decided to quit my formal academic career at the Ecological University in Bucharest, after 14 years of teaching research methodology and other topics.

 Psychology of Becoming Conscious started as a theoretical framework for the CQ-i, but in time it evolved on its own path, beyond the topics included in the CQ-i.
 I see it as a collection of ideas about the psychological mechanisms of human evolution.
-I am also a dreamwork psychologist and an entheogenic explorer, so I try to keep my mind simple and multidimensional, at the same time.
+I am also a dreamwork psychologist and an entheogenic explorer, I try to keep my mind simple and multidimensional, at the same time.
 The Entheogenic Insights trilogy is a compilation of conclusions, hypotheses and field notes from my inner explorations, with and without entheogens.

 Keith Fiveson – Executive Director, Conscious Organizational Design